Know the Risks of Sippy Cups

 People of all ages can get cavities, including your baby or toddler.
 Babies and toddlers are at-risk of a special type of tooth decay known simply as “baby bottle tooth decay,” which occurs when the sugars in milk and other beverages are allowed to linger on your child’s teeth for too long.
 This phenomenon is accelerated by sippy cups and bottles, which encourage longer periods of drinking throughout the day.
 The effect is especially significant when the sippy cup or bottle is used to put the child to sleep.

-To prevent tooth decay from occurring or to benefit from early detection, you should bring your little one in for regular visits to the dentist.
+To prevent tooth decay from occurring or to benefit from early detection, you should bring your little one in for regular visits to a children's dentist.
 It is recommended that children see a dentist for the first time around the time their first tooth erupts, or usually by the time of their first birthday.
 During this visit, we can check to make sure that their teeth are developing properly and answer any questions you may have about your child’s oral health.
 We will also take this time to discuss the safe use of sippy cups and other toddlers’ tools with you.
 Then, regular six-month checkups and cleanings should begin by the age of three.

 Safe Use of Sippy Cups